Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 Hongdae operates as a stay lifestyle zone.

 You may exit the station correctly and still feel that arrival has not finished.
 Wider sidewalks stretch forward.
-Street music drifts from nearby cafes.
+Street music drifts from nearby cafés.
 The neighborhood feels energetic, yet the hotel remains somewhere ahead.

+This creates a longer emotional distance.
 Suitcases move more slowly across wide intersections and longer sidewalks, which can make arrival feel unfinished even when the distance is technically short.
+The visual horizon is broader.
+Arrival corridors feel less defined.

-Late dinners, cafes, and nightlife remain close enough to walk.
+Yet once check-in is complete, the experience changes.
+Late dinners, cafés, and nightlife remain close enough to walk.
 Returning home becomes simpler.
 Over several days, this reduces the need for late transport decisions.

 Hongdae therefore reduces ongoing movement fatigue more than it simplifies the first arrival.